-- When prescribed by your Eye Care Professional for daily disposable wear (i.e., your Eye Care Professional instructs you to remove and discard your lenses at the end of each day), you should not wear your lenses while sleeping.
-Clinical studies have shown that the risk of serious eye problems is increased when lenses are worn overnight.1 - Studies have shown that contact lens wearers who smoke have a higher rate of eye problems than nonsmokers. - Problems with contact lenses or lens care products could result in serious injury to the eye. - Proper use and care of your contact lenses and lens care products are essential for the safe use of these products. - The overall risk of serious eye problems may be reduced by carefully following directions for lens care.
+- These lenses should not be used to treat red eye(s).
+Remove lens(es) immediately if your eyes become red or irritated. - Lenses prescribed for daily disposable wear (i.e., your Eye Care Professional instructs you to remove and discard your lenses at the end of each day), should not be worn while sleeping.
+Clinical studies have shown the the risk of serious eye problems is increased when lenses are worn overnight.1 - Studies have shown that contact lens wearers who smoke have a higher rate of eye problems than nonsmokers. - Problems with contact lenses or lens care products could result in serious injury to the eye. - Proper use and care of your contact is essential for the safe use of these products.

+The overall risk of serious eye problems may be reduced by carefully following directions for lens care.